skillpub/collaboration/README.md

   Linux machine (CentOS, Ubuntu, Debian, ... )
   Python 3.6 and above with pip

-If you are familiar with Python and pip you can just run the line bellow otherwise you need to spend some time googling how to install Python 3 and pip on linux server (there are a lot of good instructions).
+If you are familiar with Python and pip you can just run the line bellow otherwise you need to spend some time googling how to install Python 3 and pip on linux server.
 ```
 sudo pip install skillpub
 ```